pingzing/trippit/readme.md

  * When using a `CollectionViewSource` as a `ListView`'s `ItemSource` and a `GroupStyle` with a `GroupStyleHeader` set to `HideIfEmpty=True`, if (any of?) the underlying lists backing the `CollectionViewSource` are ever emptied, the next time an element is added to them, the app will hard crash with no exception.
 Further information on [StackOverflow](http://stackoverflow.com/questions/24398252/is-there-a-bug-inside-groupstyle-hidesifempty).
  * `AutoSuggestBox` causes a "Catastrophic failure" exception with no further information if its `DisplayMemberPath` is set to anything, and the AutoSuggetBox is using an `ItemTemplate`.
 Further information found on [TechNet](https://social.msdn.microsoft.com/Forums/sqlserver/en-US/194e87b9-312e-4282-ac5d-a240a917cbaa/uwp-setting-autosuggestbox-items-results-in-catastrophic-failure-because-of-itemtemplate?forum=wpdevelop).
  * When using localized resources in a separate DLL, the project's `.appxmanifest` needs to be edited manually to declare supported languages.
 The magic `x-generate` token doesn't look in other assemblies to determine what languages the app supports.
+ * When using localized resource sin a separate DLL, if you want to use a localized DisplayName or Description or whatever in the `.appxmanifest`, you give to give it the whole path, like so: `ms-resource:DigiTransit10.Localization/AppResources/AppName`.